-If all paid leave benefits that an employee is eligible to use for the specific situation under current City policy become exhausted prior to the expiration of the employee's unpaid FMLA entitlement, the remainder of the FMLA entitlement (if any) shall be unpaid.
+If all paid leave benefits that an employee is eligible to use for the specific situation under current City policy become exhausted

 Employees released by the medical provider with work restrictions requiring modified or temporary light duty may decline to return to work in a temporary light duty assignment while on FMLA leave.
 However, the remainder of the FMLA entitlement will be unpaid unless there are other paid leave benefits for which the employee is eligible under the circumstances.
 Sick leave is only payable if an employee is incapacitated and unable to work.